 When it comes to handymen, they are certainly not all the same.
 Since there are not a lot of regulations for this trade, anyone can slap on a hat, put up an ad in the classifieds and announce themselves as a handyman.
 This is not to say, however, that there aren't a lot of fantastic handymen around Calgary, it's just that you have to tread cautiously when you are dealing with this trade.

 How To Find The Best Contractor

-Ask your neighbors.
+Ask your neighbours.
 Look for word-of-mouth advertising.
-Your neighbors, friends or family will definitely let you know if they have worked with someone in the past that was professional and efficient.
+Your neighbours, friends or family will definitely let you know if they have worked with someone in the past that was professional and efficient.
 This will also show you that the person you're about to call does have some experience in the field.

 If you can't find someone that can give you a name the second best thing you can do is call up a few of them and ask for references.
 Then you'll need to call these references and ask some specific questions.
 You'll want to get references that have had a job done that is similar to what you need done.
 For example, if you're looking for new flooring in your kitchen and the references all talk about the handyman doing a great job on drain pipes, you really don't know whether this handyman will be able to handle your project.
 Ask for flooring references from your handyman and then give them a call.